Why is North Devon a popular golf break destination?

 North Devon is home to some seriously good courses… we mean seriously good!

-From a course that has been talked about in the same breath as Royal Birkdale, Royal St Georges and Royal Troon, to the oldest golf course in the England, the North Devon region of Barnstaple and surrounding towns is a must visit for your golf society or group!
+From a course that has been talked about in the same breath as Royal Birkdale, Royal St Georges and Royal Troon, to the oldest golf course in England, the North Devon region of Barnstaple and surrounding towns is a must visit for your golf society or group!

 The pride of Devon.
 Saunton East provides 18 holes rarely matched across the whole of the UK.
-This links has built up a formidable reputation over its 120 year history and it has been said that if the West Country was to host an Open Championship, Saunton East would be top of the list.
+This links has built up a formidable reputation over its 120-year history and it has been said that if the West Country was to host an Open Championship, Saunton East would be top of the list.

 Ilfracombe has a unique claim… you can see the sea from every tee!

 Located in an area of outstanding natural beauty, Ilfracombe is one of the most spectacular places in the country to play golf.
 Situated on the rugged North Devon cliffs providing the views across to the Welsh coastline and the Atlantic Ocean.

 The younger brother of the East Course at Saunton, but certainly not in its shadow.

 The West course at Saunton may well share characteristics of its older brother, however certainly has its own distinctions and feel.
-This course is in its own right a true test of golf and has been designed to a level which puts it right up there with the East, making Saunton a truly 2 course golfing destination.
+This course is in its own right a true test of golf and has been designed to a level which puts it right up there with the East, making Saunton a truly 2-course golfing destination.

 Some even claim to prefer the West course at Saunton due to the variation on the back 9.
 The number of par 3, 4 and 5’s is shared equally meaning birdies are possible and scoring can be exciting.
-That said, as with any good golf course, trouble is all around and there are plenty of streams and bunkers strategically placed to try and ruin your day!
+That said, as with any good golf course, trouble is all around and there are plenty of streams and bunkers strategically placed to try and ruin your card!

 The quality of this links is validated in its new ranking of the 56th best course in England.